 Precious Metals- Fair to Good (depending on knowledge).
 They are liquid and can easily be sold.
 They are recognized as legal forms of tender.
 It is hard to make a lot of money unless you are very experienced.
 The investment terms can be as long or short as you want.
 They are taxed on the front end.
 Can’t lose principal.
 They are easy to acquire (if you start with silver).
 They can be used as insurance for a recessive economy but they can fluctuate.
 Precious metals are great for an insurance policy and/or for a savings/security account but not that great as a form to make money unless you are very experienced on when to buy and sell.

 CDs & Mutual funds- Fair to Good.
 They have small profit margins but are fairly safe.
 Different investment lengths are available.
 Some tax benefits.

 IRA- Good to Excellent.
 Lower earning rates but great tax benefits (consult a CPA).
 Longer terms.
 Fairly secure.

 As you can see there are many different investment options (even more I haven’t listed) and all have pros and cons.
 I have been involved in many of these investments at one time or another (or currently).
-Any one of them can go badly if not entered into or managed properly.
+Anyone of them can go bad if not entered into or managed properly.
 So before investing do a lot of research and learn as much as you can about the options you are interested in.
-Sometimes paying someone who is very successful in the type of investment you want to embark in to be your tutor will be worth the money as well.
+Sometimes paying someone who is very successful in the type of investment you want to embark on to be your tutor will be worth the money as well.